franco-ruggeri/kth-artificial-neural-networks/README.md

 # Artificial Neural Networks and Deep Architectures
-Assignments for the course DD2437 Artificial Neural Networks and Deep Architectures at KTH.
+Assignments of the Artificial Neural Networks course (DD2437) and Deep Architectures at KTH.